pisanovo/pcis-privacy-protection-of-trajectory-data/src/echo_agent/README.md

     details of the algorithms internals)

 > NOTE: There is no route to flush the dummy and user movement storage.
-> This should be done by resetting the persistent storage provided by docker.
+> This should be done by resetting the persistent storage provided by docker (e.g. `docker compose down -v`)

 ### Location Based Service